utsav00/utsav00/README.md

 I'm Utsav, a developer and a reader.

-- Currently pursuing Computer Engineering (final year) at [DDU](https://ddu.ac.in/)
+- 🔭 Software Craftsperson at Incubyte
-- Software Craftsperson at Incubyte
+- 🌱 Learning Haskell
-- Core Team Member at [DSC-DDU](http://www.dscddu.com/)
+- 💬 Ask me about Python and Type Theory
-- Currently learning functional programming with Haskell
+- 😄 Pronouns: he/him

 <!--
 **utsav00/utsav00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.